HallaSurvivor/Blog/_posts/2022-07-11-infinity-categories.md

 ---

 This is great, but it's far from clear how we would do this for more complicated categories!
-This is ok, though!
+This is ok, though.
 Remember that
 $\infty$-categories are conceptually nice but if you have a _specific_ category in mind, model categories are where we actually want to do our computations.